 Ontario Statistical Territories

 In addition to a higher number of accidents in the GTA, the area has also been rife with insurance fraud over the past few years.
-Organized auto insurance fraud rings have been cashing in on everything from the accident benefits provided by your policy to inflated auto body repairs.
+Organized auto insurance fraud rings have been cashing in on everything from the accident benefits provided by your policy (SABS) to inflated auto body repairs.
 Fraud in the GTA costs the insurance companies hundreds of millions of dollars each year, which are then passed on to the individual policyholders.

 Reducing auto insurance is a good cause that we can all get behind.
 Disconnecting the cost of an auto insurance policy from the risks associated with the policy isn’t fair to millions of Ontario drivers, and there are better ways to bring down the costs.
 Insurance companies and the industry as a whole have been pointing out the excessive costs resulting from auto insurance fraud, and this costs each and everyone of us money.
 We can hope that the government will institute more enforcement on auto insurance fraud and allow the industry to develop and implement modern and robust fraud prevention tools to help bring down the cost of auto insurance for each and every driver.